4e0n/MMCAddons/README.md

 It basically accepts a predefined number of questions via separate fields (fitted for fast copy-paste operation from e.g. a word file).
 Formulas and other mathematical support is over LaTeX support.
 Currently, adding a single .png or .jpg figure to the question body is possible.
 In the future, figure support for multiple-choice answers is planned.

 Figures are encoded to BASE64 and suitably embedded to the destination Moodle XML file, which is typically generated after all questions are prepared.

+I wrote it fast for a quick need during pandemic conditions so it is currently in Turkish, but I have plans to provide English and French support in the following weeks.